 However, if you are in a rush, you may want to choose one of the methods below.
 Both of these methods allow you to thaw frozen salmon and other fish immediately after purchase, but they will still preserve the texture of the fish itself.

 If you want to know how to defrost fish quickly, you want to use this method.
 However, there are a few things to know in order to make sure that you do it properly.
 Some microwave manuals will give you detailed instructions on how to defrost frozen fish, but the basic method is as follows:

 - 1. Find out how the weight of the fish (or estimate).

 - 2. Choose a "defrost" setting and enter the weight.

 - 4. Stop defrosting when you can bend the fish, but it still is mildly icy.

-Finding how much the fish weighs is a good guide for how long defrosting will take, but checking on the fish often is important.
+Finding how much the fish weighs is a good guide for how long defrosting fish will take, but checking on the fish often is important.
 It may help to pause defrosting periodically to flip the fish over, which will ensure more even defrosting.
 If it thaws unevenly, it may be more difficult to cook.
 Additionally, some microwaves are more powerful than others, and you don't want the fish to dry out or to actually cook during defrosting.
-If you're wondering how to thaw frozen fish fast, this is likely the fastest way, but you can damage the fish if you overcook it.
+If you're wondering how to thaw salmon and other frozen fish fast, this is likely the fastest way, but you can damage the fish if you overcook it.